adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 Any other request (such as no body or a wrong username or password) should produce the right response.
 If the body is correct, but the information is wrong, then a 401 Unauthorized response should be produced.
 If the body is invalid, then a 400 Bad Request should be produced.

+> Note that the format of the response is exactly the same as the token response we saw earlier when we were discussing the contents of a JWT.

 We can now turn our attention to the mobile client.
 Custom Authentication is always implemented using a client-flow mechanism.
 To implement this, we are going to adjust the entry page so that the username